garrandall/popular-music-data/tracks/waterfalls-tlc.md

 Don't go chasing waterfalls
-Please stick to the rivers and the lakes that you're used to I know that you're gonna have it your way or nothing at all But I think you're movin' too fast (Ooh, you're movin' too fast)
+Please stick to the rivers and the lakes that you're used to I know that you're gonna have it your way or nothing at all But I think you're movin' too fast (Oh, you're movin' too fast)

 Don't go chasing waterfalls (Don't go, don't go) Please stick to the rivers and the lakes that you're used to